 It is now clear that the future will be sunny in homes, condominiums, shopping malls, parking lots, fast food restaurants, granita kiosks, public toilets (keep it up).
 Small is beautiful with solar.
 Unused space can become a platform for producing energy.

 Of course, no one pretends to make steel from solar (oh my: somebody yes), or that it is the best way to generate power in any situation, but it is clean and reliable.
-We will not find it suddenly zero, as in the first blackouts we are already witnessing (last year 11 million Texans in the dark for days, now the same fate for South Africans).
+We won't suddenly find it at zero, as in the first blackouts we are already witnessing (last year 11 million Texans in the dark for days, now the same fate for South Africans).

 The energy potential of local solar is enormous.